Run-Flat Tires vs. Regular Tires: We'll Help You Choose

 Read More

 A tire rotation involves moving your tires from one position on your vehicle to another to help evenly distribute tire wear.
 Most tire rotation services will move the two front tires to the back and the two back tires to the front.
-Occasionally, depending on the type of tires you have, they will also switch sides.
+Occasionally, depending on the type of vehicle or tires you have, they will also switch sides.
 For example, the front right tire could become the back left tire.

 It’s important to rotate tires at regular intervals, as routine tire rotation helps prevent uneven tire wear.
 A tire’s tread is where the rubber meets the road—literally.
 When driving, the tire tread provides traction and grip.
 Over time, tire tread gradually begins to wear.

-Without regular tire rotations, you risk several tire problems, the worst of them being a blowout or tire failure.
-Tread is also part of what prevents a vehicle from hydroplaning (aquaplaning), or losing traction when water is present on the road surface.
+Adequate tread is also part of what prevents a vehicle from hydroplaning (aquaplaning), or losing traction when water is present on the road surface.
 Help ensure the safety of your vehicle and the safety of your passengers with regular tire rotations, tire tread depth checks and complimentary tire inspections.

 At Firestone Complete Auto Care, we're here to help with expert advice on tire rotations, tire tread wear, tire replacements, and more.
 If your vehicle is due for a tire rotation service, trust the pros at your nearest Firestone Complete Auto Care location.
 Set up your appointment in seconds with our online service scheduler, then leave the rest to our friendly, experienced tire technicians.
 We know tires, and we’ll treat your vehicle with the utmost care it deserves to help keep you safe on the road and help keep your vehicle in its best condition.